Find Grad Schools

 13 Yearly Graduations

 Georgia Institute of Technology - Main Campus tops the list of the most popular school in the U.S. for operations research majors who are seeking their doctor's degree.
 Roughly 39,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,570 per year.
-During the 2020-2021 academic year, 13 people received their doctor's degree in operations research from Georgia Tech.
+The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in operations research from Georgia Tech.

 #2